 What is their body of work?

-How is their QB play?
+How is their QB Play?

-What was their yard per play?
+What was their scoring and yards per play?

 Can they run the ball?